 I think the next register should have experience and qualifications that will be needed and are not redundant.
 A register does not have to have experience in the daily operations because that is what the experienced staff does.
 A register should have experience in managing staff and working with people, and in addition that person should have experience in how government works and in the politics of government.

 The new register should be a person who can manage the office and look out for the people that it serves.
 There have been many discussions by politicians in Boston about combining the three registry offices in Berkshire County into one.
-It would not take too much of an imagination to think that they would attempt to reduce the

 This would leave Berkshire residents with less service, much the same as the consolidation of Registry of Motor Vehicles Offices several years ago.
 An experienced administrator could work with the commonwealth to prevent this.
 Let's elect as the next register someone who would bring to the office experience that would otherwise be lacking and needed for its efficient operation and help to protect the services that are currently provided to the constituents of the communities that this office serves.

 Jody Phillips has such experience.
 From the knowledge of government she earned while working in the mayor's office to her 10 years as Pittsfield's city clerk serving her constituents, she is truly what the Registry of Deeds will need in the future.
 Vote for her on Sept.
 6.